wmeints/effective-llm-applications/manuscript/06-enhancing-llms-with-tools.md

 `FunctionChoiceBehavior` to `FunctionChoiceBehavior.Required()`.
 This setting allows you to set a list of functions too, but this time the list should contain functions that the LLM must call.
 The required setting is mostly useful when working with structured output that we'll discuss in chapter 7.
+When you use this setting, only the first call to the LLM will force it to use a tool, otherwise we'd end up with an endless loop.

 ### Providing functions to the kernel

-You may notice that the samples use different spots to introduce functions to the kernel.
+You may notice that the samples in the previous sections use different spots to introduce functions to the kernel.
 When creating the prompt-based functions, we added the plugin with the functions to a kernel instance.
 In the second sample with the C# based time function, we added the function to the kernel builder.

 You'll want to create kernel instances often and throw them away after you're done.
 Kernel instances contain state information in relation to the operation you're